 Sony on-ear headphones rest on your ears.
 These are heavier than in-ear models but not as heavy as other styles.
 That usually means they’re more comfortable to wear and aren’t as prone to getting warm and sweaty when you wear them.
 Sony on-ear headphones are essentially a middle ground between in-ear and over-the-ear styles, offering better sound quality than in-ear models and more comfort than over-the-ear models.
 You can find both wired and wireless styles.

 Sony over-the-ear headphones cover your ears and part of your head, making these the largest, heaviest models.
 Because of the size, some users find these headphones are less comfortable to wear and can leave some people feeling hot.
-This is the most effective option if you want noise-canceling headphones.
+This is the most effective option if you want noise-cancelling headphones.
 Over-the-ear headphones are available in both open and closed models.
 Open models allow some ambient sound in while you’re wearing the headphones, while closed models create a seal that blocks nearly all ambient sound.
 These headphones tend to be the most expensive options, but they usually deliver the best sound quality.
 You can find these in both wired and wireless models.

 The first question to answer when shopping for headphones is whether a wired or wireless pair is the best fit for your music-listening habits.
 Sony offers both options so you can choose the style you prefer.